singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

   - **App Volume Agent:** Slide to **Enable** it.

-  **Note:** Installs the App Volumes Agent on the desktop.
+    >**Note:** Installs the App Volumes Agent on the desktop.

-  - **Enable Flash MMR:** Slide to **Enable** it.

-  **Note:** Redirects Flash multimedia content sent to the client system and plays in a Flash container window using the Flash Player ActiveX version.
+  - **Enable Flash MMR:** Redirects Flash multimedia content sent to the client system and plays in a Flash container window using the Flash Player ActiveX version.

  - **3D support in Windows 10 MultiSession:** Slide to **Disable** it.

-  **Note:** Provides support for vGPU-powered 3D RDS hosts.
+   >**Note:** Provides support for vGPU-powered 3D RDS hosts.

  - **MMR for Terminal Services:** Slide to **Enable** it.

-  **Note:** Redirects multimedia content directly to the client computer, which plays the media content, offloading the demand on the RDS desktop and improving performance optimization.
+   >**Note:** Redirects multimedia content directly to the client computer, which plays the media content, offloading the demand on the RDS desktop and improving performance optimization.

  - **Client Drive Redirection:** Slide to **Enable** it.

-  **Note:** Allows you to share folders and drives on your local system with remote desktops and applications.
+   >**Note:** Allows you to share folders and drives on your local system with remote desktops and applications.

   - **Skype for Business:** Provides the ability to use the RDS desktops to make optimized audio and video calls with Skype for Business inside a virtual desktop without negatively affecting the virtual infrastructure and overloading the network.